Rayc940/ece5160-fast-robot/lab10/lab.md

 ## Most Probable States Comparison

 The most probable state after each iteration of the Bayes filter was compared with the ground truth pose.
-From the results, the estimated belief state is generally very close to the ground truth in position, with errors typically within about 0.1 to 0.3 meters.
-After the update step, the belief often converges to a single grid cell with high probability (close to 1.0), showing that the sensor measurements are effective in correcting the prediction.
-Although the reported angle error can appear large, this is mainly due to angle wrapping (for example, 360° is equivalent to 0°), so the orientation estimate is still reasonable.
-Overall, the comparison shows that the Bayes filter is able to accurately track the robot’s position over time.
+From the results, the estimated belief state is very close to the ground truth in position, with errors typically within about 0.1 to 0.3m.

+After the update step, the belief often converges to a single grid cell with high probability, showing that the sensor measurements are effective in correcting the prediction.
+Although the angle error can appear large, this is likely due to angle wrapping, so the orientation estimate is still reasonable.

 <p align="center">
   <img src="../img/lab10/table.png" width="80%">